hellgate75/selenium2easytest/README.md

 `Maven Plugin`: Maven plugin to run the execution as a maven process in the goals `test:execute` (to run the Test Suite)

-`UniRest Service Connection`: UniRest Test Cases providing java and xml features to connect service without the Selenium2 WebDriver and collecting the service the answer in specific result areas.
+`UniRest Service Connection`: UniRest Test Cases providing java and xml features to connect service without the Selenium2 WebDriver and collecting the service answer in specific result areas.

 ## Work in progress :